 Cancer is a dreaded word, and even though it’s often associated with many other parts of the body, oral cancer is unfortunately common, costly, and potentially damaging.
 However, modern dentistry has come a long way in tackling oral cancer.
-Routine check-ups go a long way in combating this disease.
+Routine check-ups go a long way in combating this disease, so if you live in Desert Ridge, Paradise Valley, Bell Rd, Tatum Blvd, Summit Ridge, North Scottsdale, or Northern Phoenix, please visit us.
 Of course, that doesn’t make it any less frightening, which is why Brookstone Dental Care has compiled everything you need to know about oral cancer.

 It might be obvious, but oral cancer can develop in or around your mouth.
 Your gums, cheeks, lips, the roof and floor of your mouth, and tongue are all areas oral cancer may occur.